5 Ways to Earn Money Working Abroad this Summer

 3. Summer Camps

-You can bag yourself up to £1,250 working at one of these camps, which isn't a bad sum to net for the summer.
-Also as a camp counsellor you'll be basically working 24-hours day.
+You can bag yourself up to £1,250 working at one of these camps, which isn't a bad sum for the summer.
+Also as a camp counsellor you'll be basically working 24-hour days.
 However, there may be an opportunity to go travelling at the end of the camp.
 It’s worth remembering these opportunities come with a cost, you'll be expected to spend £200 to £600 to get there.
-Although summer camps are an American tradition, not all summer camps are in America, you may also get to work in Europe, Canada or the Far East.
+Although summer camps are an American tradition, not all summer camps are in America.
+You might also get to work in Europe, Canada or the Far East.

 This option is more for students looking for an experience to widen their future career opportunities rather than earn some cash.
-In fact, not only will you not get paid to do an internship, but agencies will often expect you to pay to do an internship.
-However there’s hundreds of opportunities listed for 'internships' around the world, but these are more akin to voluntary positions as most involve paying up to support yourself while you're out there (they also take a cut of the cash for themselves).
+In fact, not only are you unlikely to get paid to do an internship, agencies will sometimes expect you to pay.
+However there’s hundreds of opportunities listed for 'internships' around the world, but these are more akin to voluntary positions as most involve paying up to support yourself while you're out there.

 5. Theme Park